wechuli/c-sharp-playground/quality-programming-code/notes.md

 Shallow copies are dangerous because a change in one object leads to indirect changes in others.

 ## High Quality Methods

+The quality of our methods is of significant importance to creating high-quality software and its maintenance.
+They contribute to more readable and more comprehensible programs.
+Methods do help us reduce the complexity of our software, in order to make it more flexible and easier to modify.

+### Why Should We Use Methods?

+A method solves a small problem.
+Many individual methods solve many small problems.
+Taken together, they solve a bigger problem.
+With methods, the overall complexity of a task is reduced: Complex problems are being split into simpler ones, additional layers of abstraction are added, implementation details are hidden and the risk of failure is lowered.
+Code duplication is avoided as well.
+Complex sequences of actions are hidden.

+Since methods are the smallest reusable unit of code, their biggest advantage is the ability they give us to reuse code.

+### What Should a Method Do?

+A method should do the work described by its name, and nothing more.If a method does not do what its name suggests, then either its name is wrong, or it does many things at the same time, or the method simply is incorrectly implemented.
+In any of these three cases, the method does not meet the requirements for code quality and should be refactored accordingly.

+A method should either do its expected job, or should inform for an error and terminate.
+In .NET, informing for errors is done by throwing an exception.
+In case of invalid input, it is unacceptable for a method to return a wrong result.
+Instead, the method should inform the caller that is cannot do its job because the necessary preconditions are not met (such as invalid parameters being supplied, or an unexpected internal object state)

+Returning a neutral value (such as null) instead of an error message is generally not recommended, except in cases where that value does not collide with an error condition, such as a `Find()` method returning `null` because nothing was found.
+Otherwise, the caller loses its ability to handle the error, and the cause of the error is lost because of the lack of a richly informative exception.

+        A public method should either correctly accomplish exactly what its name suggests, or should inform the caller for an error by throwing an exception.
+         Any other behavior is incorrect!

+The above rule has some exceptions when private methods are concerned.
+Unlike public methods, which should either work correctly or throw an exception, a compromise can be made for private methods.
+Since only the author of the class is supposed to call them, he should be aware of the validity of the passed arguments.
+Therefore, error conditions need not be handled because they can be predicted and prevented in the first place.

+### Strong Cohesion and Loose Coupling

+The rules regarding the logical relatedness of the responsibilities (string cohesion) and the functional independence through a minimal amount of interaction with other methods and classes (loose coupling) are of a major importance when methods are concerned.

+A method should solve only one problem, not many.
+A method should not solve numerous unrelated problems and should not have side effects.

+- Methods should depend as little as possible on the rest of the methods in their class and on the methods/properties/fields in other classes.
+This concept is called loose coupling.
+In the best-case scenario, a method should depend only on its parameters and not use any other data as its input or output.
+Such methods can be easily pulled out and reused in another project, because they are unbound to the environment in which they execute.

+Sometimes methods depend on private variables declared within their class, or they alter the state of the object they belong to.
+This is not wrong and is entirely OK.
+In such a case we are talking about coupling between the method and its class.
+Such coupling is not problematic because the class and its internal data and logic are encapsulated: the whole class can still be moved into another project and reused without any modifications.

+Most of the classes from .NET Common Type System (CTS) and .NET Framework define methods that depend only on the data within their class and the passed arguments.
+In standard libraries, the methods dependencies from external classes are minimal and that is why they are easy to reuse.
+The .NET Framework class library strongly follows the idea of loose coupling.

+Whenever a method reads or modifies global data and depends on 10 additional objects, which must be initialized within the instance of its own class, it is considered a coupled to its environment and to all of these objects.
+This means that it functions in an overly complex way and is affected by too many external conditions, therefore the probability for an error is high.
+Methods that depend on too many external conditions are hard to read, understand and maintain.
+Strong functional coupling is bad and should be avoided as much as possible, because it often leads to spaghetti code.

+### How Long Should a Method Be ?

+Shorter methods (not longer than a single screen) should be preferred.
+Such methods are visible on the screen without scrolling and this simplifies their reading and understanding and the probability for making mistakes.

+The longer a method, the more complex it becomes.
+Consequent modifications become considerably harder and more time-consuming than with shorter methods.
+These factors lead towards errors and harder maintenance.

+### Method Parameters

+- One of the basic rules for ordering method parameters is that the primary one(s) should precede the rest.
+Another rule is to have meaningful parameter names.
+A common mistake is to tie the parameter names to their type.
+- Parameters should not ne used as local variables, that is, they should not be modified.
+Modifying method parameters makes the code harder to read and the logic becomes more convoluted.
+You can always declare a new variable instead of modifying a parameter.
+- Implicit assumptions should be documented.
+An example would be to specify the measurement unit of a parameter to a method that computes the cosine of an angle - whether the angle is in radians or degrees, in case the name does not make it obvious.
+- The parameter count should not exceed 7.
+Seven is a special, magic number.
+It is proven in the psychology that the human mind cannot trace more than 7 (+/- 2) things simultaneously.
+As with parameter count, this recommendation is only advisory.
+Sometimes you need to pass more parameters.
+If that is the case, think about passing them as an object that represents a class with many fields.
+For example, instead of having an AddStudent(…) method with 15 parameters (name, address, contacts, etc.), you can reduce them by grouping logically related parameters into separate objects: AddStudent(personalData, contacts, universityDetails).
+This way, each of the three parameters will contain a few fields inside, and the same information will be passed to the method, but in an easier to understand form.
+- Sometimes it is more appropriate, from a logical standpoint, to pass only one or a few of the fields of an object, rather than the whole object.
+This mostly depends on whether the method should be aware of the existence of this object or not.
+Suppose we have a method that calculates the final grade of a given student – CalcFinalGrade(Student s).
+Because the final grade depends only on the previous grades and the rest of the student’s data does not matter, it would be better if only the list of grades is passed – CalcFinalGrade(IList<Grade>), instead of a Student object.